Wildix/WebCRM/README.md

 # Embedded-WebCRM

-A WebCRM can be opened as an iframe inside a tab of Wildix Collaboration.
+A WebCRM can be embedded inside Wildix Collaboration.
+The embedded CRM can receive events (new call) and request actions (generate call).

 ##Requirements